-Frequently Asked Questions (2018-2019)
+Frequently Asked Questions

 I’m not sure if I actually want to be Catholic… That’s just fine by us!
-Feel free to fill out the registration form and attend classes anyway!
+Feel free to fill out the inquiry form and attend gatherings anyway!
 Filling out a form doesn’t commit you to anything.
 Each person is at a different place in their own spiritual journey, and this process is simply a place to ask your questions and search for answers together.
 If at any time you find that you are no longer interested in learning more, there’s no obligation to stay!